 First, the County of Lake (County) would like to thank the Bureau of Indian Affairs (Bureau) for the invitation to comment on the application filed by the Big Valley Band of Pomo Indians of the Big Valley Rancheria (Tribe).
 The County values building strong relationships with its Tribal partners and welcomes being a part of this process.
 Due to the limited information provided in the Notice, it is difficult for the County to fully develop its comments without a clear understanding of the Tribe's intentions.
-The extension granted has allowed the County to view this application for seven parcels in conjunction with the Tribe's next application for fourteen parcels that was received on March 22, 2019, although a separate response will be filed on each.
+The extension previously granted has allowed the County to view this application for fourteen parcels in conjunction with the Tribe's pending application for seven parcels that was received on February 26, 2019, although a separate response will be filed on each.